cwathen/Portfolio/_posts/2023-01-12-Spotify_Week1_SQL.md

 This is short project completed to ask 3 questions from the global spotify weekly charts.
 Several steps need to be completed, including creating a database, inserting a csv file and creating queries to answer questions.

 Before conducting any of these steps the data must be looked at for clarity and make a plan for cleaning if needed.

-Then the csv file was used to create a Dashboard through Tableau

 Step 1:
 Create a database, I called mine Spotify charts